top of page

 School days...

-Ever since I can remember I have been told I was good at drawing & painting and clearly enjoyed creating pictures as a child.
-So it's no surprise this was also one of my favorite subjects at School along with a lifelong interest in Space Exploration, ignited by the 1969 then recent, Apollo moon landings.
-With my father in the forces my education was a lesson in geography, I went to various schools in the UK before attending BFPO schools first in Germany then back in the UK, followed by two very memorable years in Hong Kong, back to England, onto Germany for a year before finishing my final school year in Jersey in the Channel Islands where my parents hail from.
+Ever since I can remember it was often mentioned I was quite good at drawing & painting and I clearly enjoyed creating pictures as a child.
+So it's no surprise this was also one of my favorite subjects at School along with science having always had a interest in space exploration aged 9 years old, ignited by the 1969 Apollo moon landings.
+With my father in the forces my education was a lesson in geography, attending various schools in the UK before attending BFPO schools in Germany.
+Then back to the UK, followed by two very memorable years in Hong Kong, back to England, back to Germany for 2 years before finishing my final school year in Jersey in the Channel Islands where my parents hail from.

-Most of my school reports showed at least an A or A+ for Art. and a good interest in science.
-During my final year at Le Quennevais Park School in Jersey, I was often found in the art room painting during lunch breaks by then inspired by the Album cover artwork of Roger Dean created for the prog rock band " YES".
-I ended my final year with enough paintings for the Art teacher Mr Harris to organise an exhibition of my work at the school where I managed to sell a painting for £15.
+My school reports often showed at least an A for Art. and a good interest in science.
+During my final year at Le Quennevais Park School in Jersey, I was always in the art room enjoying painting during lunch breaks, by then inspired by the Album cover artwork's of Roger Dean created for the prog rock band " YES".
+I ended my final year with enough paintings for my Art teacher Mr Harris to arrange an exhibition of my work at the school and managed to sell a painting for £15.
 A huge sum of money to me at the time.
-As a quiet and shy kid I remember this really helping to improve my self confidence .
+As a shy kid I remember this really improving my self confidence .

 Salisbury Art college & graphics...

-After school further education in a creative field was an obvious choice for me.
-With my parents now living near Salisbury for a final army posting, the Art College in Salisbury seemed the ideal place to go.
-So in the blazing summer of 1976 and with no Illustration courses available at Salisbury, I embarked on the next best thing, a three year graphics design course.
-I really enjoyed the whole Salisbury Art college experience and being creative every day and completed my South Western Regional Diploma in graphic design in 1979, gaining a pass " With Credit"
+After school further education in a creative field was an obvious choice.
+With my parents now living near Salisbury Wiltshire their final army posting, the cities Art College seemed the ideal place to go next.
+In the blazing summer of 1976 and no Illustration courses available at the art college, I embarked on a three year graphics design course.
+I enjoyed every day of the whole Salisbury Art college experience completing my South Western Regional Diploma in graphic design in 1979, gaining a pass " With Credit"

 Decision wars...